adamrenklint/bap/README.md

 ## Basic concepts

 - Bap runs at *96 ticks per beat*, with a position signature like MPC: ```bar.beat.tick```
-- Kit are like instruments (programs in MPC terms) and contains infinite slots, each with infinite layers of samples and oscillators
+- Kits are like instruments (programs in MPC terms) and contains infinite slots, each with infinite layers of samples and oscillators
 - Patterns are playable collections of channels containing notes, and connect with kits
 - Notes are defined by six main parameters: position, target, duration, volume, pan and pitch
 - Only position and target params are required, all others can be null/falsy/undefined